 Please go to the stage with all participants 15 minutes before the event and talk to someone from our team.

 How much time do we have to set up or clear the stage before and after our event?

 Please remember: The time slot that you have booked includes time for setting up and clearing the stage.
-Please help us ensure that everything runs smoothly by sticking to your scheduled times!
+That means your “net” stage time is about 10 minutes less than your booked slot.
+Please help us ensure that everything runs smoothly by sticking to your scheduled times and ending your presentation 5 minutes early!
 Our hosts and hostesses will help.

 Is it possible to change clothes, do make-up, etc. at the stages?
 Is there a private area?